-VANCOUVER, Wash. -Due to cold weather and an extended air stagnation forecast and persistent high levels of fine particle air pollution in Clark County, the Southwest Clean Air Agency (SWCAA) is issuing a Stage 2 Burn Ban effective immediately throughout Clark County.
-Continued cold evenings and evening-to-morning inversions followed by limited daytime ventilation and dispersion have caused fine particle air pollution levels to rise to the federal health-based standard.
-These stagnant conditions are now forecast to continue into Thursday.
-The use of all fireplaces, wood stoves and inserts, and pellet stoves is prohibited until air quality improves and the Stage 2 Burn Ban is lifted.
+VANCOUVER, Wash. -Due to cold weather, poor ventilation and persistent high levels of fine particle air pollution in Clark County, the Southwest Clean Air Agency (SWCAA) is issuing a Stage 2 Burn Ban effective immediately throughout Clark County.
+Continued cold evenings followed by limited daytime ventilation and dispersion have caused fine particle air pollution levels to rise above the federal health-based standard.
+These stagnant conditions are now forecast to continue into early Sunday.
+The use of all fireplaces, wood stoves and inserts, and pellet stoves is prohibited until Sunday 12:00 PM (noon), January 4, 2015.
+After noon on Sunday, rain is likely, daytime temperatures will increase, and clearing is forecast.
+The Burn Ban will terminate at noon on Sunday.
 If wood burning is your only source of heat, you are exempt from this curtailment and we ask that you burn as clean as possible.
 All outdoor burning is also prohibited during this Stage 2 Burn Ban.